 One of the reasons they are in camp is to experience living independently for a short while.
 Tell your child that you are proud that she is becoming more independent and able to take care of herself.
 If you are concerned about something specific or your child writes you about something you feel we should know, please call our office.

 Do not tell your camper that she can call home if she gets homesick.
 She will never forget it, and it will hinder her adaptation to camp life.
-Camp policy states that no child is allowed to use a phone; only directors and staff.
+Camp policy states that no child is allowed to use a phone.
 Discuss this with your camper and help her understand that she will not be able to call home.
 Please keep in mind that we will always contact you if there is a problem.

 Finally, please don’t make any deals with your camper about early pickup, e.g. “If you don’t like it, I will come and get you.”
 It sets her up for disappointment and keeps her from focusing on solutions at camp.
 After discussing the many possibilities, if you decide to take your camper home because of homesickness, the camp fee will not be refunded.
 It’s important to note that most campers adjust and enjoy their summer camp experience.
 If your camper is struggling with homesickness, we will make every effort to help her cope and move forward so that she enjoys a positive RRR experience.

 If your camper is very homesick (not participating in activities, not sleeping or eating, sad more often than happy), please know that we will contact you to make a plan together of the best way to help her.

 You can leave letters/cards on check-in day (6x8 inch envelopes or smaller) or use the one-way email system (via your online account) and we will print and deliver your messages to your campers.
 We will mail out any letters or cards that your camper writes during her session.